ghoneycutt/puppet-module-ssh/README.md

 sshd_x11_forwarding
 -------------------
 X11Forwarding in sshd_config.
 Specifies whether X11 forwarding is permitted.
+Module sets this option to 'yes'.
+Future release will update the default to be based on OS platform.

-- *Default*: 'no'
+- *Default*: 'yes'

 sshd_use_pam
 ------------